Ultrasound Plane Pose Regression: Assessing Generalized Pose Coordinates in the Fetal Brain: Related Work

 \subsection{Localization of Standard Planes}

 Predicting the pose of \acp{sp} in \ac{3d} volumes can be performed without a patient-specific model and without using pre-operative data.
-This has been primarily approached as a classification problem, where the plane pose space is discretized into bins, and the estimation boils down to selecting one of the bins~\cite{Tulsiani2015,Su2015}.
+Various methods have been proposed for the localization of \ac{us} planes and \ac{us} probe navigation using reinforcement learning~\cite{Li2021AutonomousLearning,Bi2022VesNet-RL:Navigation} or external sensors~\cite{Droste2020a,birlo2022}.
+In the context of fetal scanning, this has been primarily approached as a classification problem, where the plane pose space is discretized into bins, and the estimation boils down to selecting one of the bins~\cite{Tulsiani2015,Su2015}.
 In fetal \ac{mri}~\cite{Hou2017,Hou2018} and fetal \ac{us}~\cite{Namburete2018}, the prediction of slice locations has been previously improved with learning-based methods.
-General purpose learning-based methods for pose estimation approach this as a regression of a \ac{3d} translation and a \ac{3d} rotation. \ac{3d} rotations can be represented in multiple conventional ways, such as quaternions, axis-angle, or Euler angles.
+General purpose learning-based methods for pose estimation approach this as a regression of a \ac{3d} translation and a \ac{3d} rotation. \ac{3d} rotations can be represented in conventional ways, such as quaternions, axis-angle, or Euler angles.
 Zhou et al. pointed out in~\cite{Zhou2019} that if the entire rotation space is required, these representations are sub-optimal for specific angle ranges, and proposed a new \ac{6d} representation for rotations that does not suffer from these issues.
 This rotation representation has been adopted for \ac{us} plane localization in~\cite{DiVece2022}, where a regression \ac{cnn} is proposed to predict the \ac{6d} pose of arbitrarily-oriented planes slicing the fetal brain \ac{us} volume without the need for real ground truth data in real-time or \ac{3d} volume scans of the patient beforehand.
 The proposed network reliably localizes \ac{us} planes within the fetal brain in phantom data and successfully generalizes pose regression for unseen fetal brains from a similar \ac{ga} as in training.
 The network was tested on real fetal brain images with a \ac{ga} ranging from 21 to 25 weeks.
 Similarly, Yeung et al.~\cite{Yeung2021} proposed a \ac{cnn} that takes a set of images as input and learns to compare them in pairs.
 The model was tested on fetal brain volumes with a \ac{ga} ranging from 18 to 22 weeks.
 Then, in~\cite{Yeung2022}, an unsupervised cycle consistency using the fact that the overall displacement of a sequence of images in the \ac{3d} anatomical atlas is equal to the displacement from the first image to the last in that sequence was added.